What is emotional dysregulation? Common signs and how to cope

 • The most effective treatment options for emotional dysregulation include talk therapy, medication, and a combination of lifestyle changes and self-help strategies.

 Emotion dysregulation is an inability to use healthy strategies to manage negative emotions.
-The good news is that recognizing the signs of emotional dysregulation is the first step in finding an effective treatment plan to help you manage your feelings and achieve your goals.
+The good news is that recognizing the signs of dysregulation is the first step in finding an effective treatment plan to help you manage your feelings and achieve your goals.

 What is emotional dysregulation?